nathancarter/group-explorer/help-src/rf-um-subsetlistbox.md

 ### Compute &gt; an elementwise product &gt; subsubmenu

-This submenu appears when you right-click no the subset \(X\), and it contains items allowing you to perform an [elementwise product](rf-groupterms.md#elementwise-product) of \(X\) with any other subset listed in the whole pane, provided that you have not already requested such a computation.
+This submenu appears when you select the subset \(X\), and it contains items allowing you to perform an [elementwise product](rf-groupterms.md#elementwise-product-of-two-subsets-of-a-group) of \(X\) with any other subset listed in the whole pane.
 Choosing one of the items on this submenu computes the elementwise product described in that item, e.g. "the elementwise product of \(H_2\) with \(S_5\)."